 Each trap must have at least one buoy that is clearly marked with the fisher's participant number, name, and address.

-Commercial fishermen must mark with the vessel's registration number.
+Professional fishermen must mark with the vessel's registration mark.

 From January 1, 2022, each individual trap must be marked – regardless of whether it stands alone or in a line.